Skip to content

 Interview tip: Interviewers frequently open with “What is Playwright and why would you choose it over Selenium?” — memorize the no-WebDriver-protocol argument.
 It demonstrates you understand the architecture, not just the syntax.

-Why Playwright is Replacing Selenium
+Why Playwright is Replacing Selenium?

 Playwright solves the three most painful problems in Selenium automation: flaky tests caused by timing issues, the need for external tools to do API testing or network mocking, and complex parallel setup.
 Teams migrating from Selenium typically report 30–60% reductions in test suite run time and a dramatic drop in test flakiness.